TemitopeOladokun/Days-of-Deep-Learning/README.md

 ### WHAT I LEARNT
 * MLPs convert images to Tensor while CNN convert to matrix
 * CNN groups in edges
-* Frequnecy in CNN is similar to that of sound wave
+* Frequency in CNN is similar to that of sound wave
 * MLPs are fully connected while CNN are sparsely connected.
 This leads to the network less dense